Season-opening Qatar MotoGP cancelled due to coronavirus - France 24

 "Due to Qatar travel restrictions brought into force affecting passengers from Italy (amongst other countries), the premier class will not race at the Losail circuit," the FIM said.

-However, the Moto2 and Moto3 world championship races will go ahead as planned at the desert track as riders and teams were already in the Gulf state preparing for the event.
+However, the Moto2 and Moto3 world championship races will go ahead as planned at the desert track as riders and teams were already in the Gulf state preparing for the event with winter testing.

 As the coronavirus has spread, Italy has become the hardest-hit European country with 34 deaths and over 1,600 people infected.